MacPenguin

 8. What are the goals of the project?

 The primary purpose of our efforts is to get Linux running on as many 68k based Macs as possible and to support as much of their hardware as possible.
-Both of these are formidable goals in and of themselves.
-In addition to this, we intend to do it without using any of Apple's ROMs that shipped with each Mac and was required for the MacOS.
-(This will make our OS implementation less dependent on potentially bug-filled and outdated roms that would otherwise slow the execution of the OS.)
+Each of these is a formidable goal in itself.
+In addition, we intend to achieve this without using any of Apple's ROMs that shipped with each Mac and were required for MacOS.
+(Executing code in ROM is slow, and some ROMs have bugs.)

 Section IV: Hardware Requirements